 Ad text is one of the harder things to nail down when it comes to marketing.
-It can be a difficult thing to get right, especially if you’re new to online marketing and have never used a bing ad or something like that in the past.
+It can be a difficult thing to get right, especially if you’re new to online marketing and have never used a Bing Ad (or other new to you ad network) in the past.

 Even if you have experience with online marketing, the fact that each ad platform demands a different style of copy can still make things difficult.

 The best way to improve your ad copy is to study other ads that appear in the search engines of on social media.